jorabin/KeePassJava2/PropertyValueProtection.md

 On save of the database, property values are saved to the inner stream as protected if the `isProtected()` method of their implementation returns `true`.
-On reload, they will be stored using the strategy defined default class for whether they are protected or not.
-When a database is reloaded the default protected properties when it was saved will not be reloaded, as there's nowhere in KDBX to store this information in a standardized way.
+On reload, they will be stored using the class defined by the Strategy appropriate to whether they are protected or not.

+When a database is
+reloaded the default protected properties when it was saved will not be reloaded, as there's nowhere in KDBX to store this information in a standardized way.
 (True, it could be stored in a non-standard way.)